 Skip to content

-The Life of Kim Book Cover
+Book cover for The Life of Kim

-Life of Kim and the Behavior of Men
+The Life of Kim and the Behavior of Men

 In 1970, Second Lieutenant Thomas Jefferson Hobbes, fresh out of college and ROTC, finds himself sent to South Korea instead of the expected Vietnam.
 His arrival at Kimpo Air Base turns his destiny from a combat zone to another face of warfare, the destructive interactions between soldiers and camp followers, aka men and women, which are a part of conquest and occupation throughout history and around the world.
 Utterly unprepared, he follows trails and carves his own, his soul and sense of humanity falling to levels of hell that even Dante would find daunting.